Skip to content

 2. SEO Audit

 SEO is the long-term engine for customer acquisition.
-An SEO audit checks whether this engine is running properly.
+An SEO audit checks whether that engine is actually running.

 Technical SEO